 Sommerhill Residential Properties and RPP Architects submitted a planning application (Z/2006/1782/F) in July 2006 proposing to refurbish and extend the building to provide a36no. bedroom apart-hotel with lounge / bar / restaurant and conference rooms.
 The application was approved in April 2007.

-Big Top Productions revealed proposals in December 2018 to refurbish and extend the building to provide a 78no. bedroom hotel with lounge / bar / restaurant and courtyard space.
+During December 2018 Big Top Productions announced plans to refurbish and extend the building to provide a 78no. bedroom hotel.